Compute

 UCS is a global service deployed in all physical regions.
 When granting permissions, set the authorization scope to All resources.

-2. Create an IAM user and add the user to the user group.
+2. Create and add a user to the user group.

 Create a user on the IAM console and add the user to the group created in 1.

-Log in to the console as an IAM user and verify the permissions (assume that the user has only the UCS ReadOnlyAccess policy).
+Log in to the console as the IAM user and verify the permissions (assume that the user has only the UCS ReadOnlyAccess policy).

 • Choose UCS from Service List of Huawei Cloud.
 In the left navigation pane, choose Infrastructure > Fleets.
 If a message is displayed indicating that you do not have the access permission when you create a fleet or register a cluster, the UCS ReadOnlyAccess permission has taken effect.